SHITICHY21/Python-Django-Projects/SHITI_BLOG_SITE/README.md

 Please note that detailed installation instructions for these dependencies can be found in the "Getting Started" section of this documentation.

-## License

-This project is licensed under the MIT License.

-## Contributing

-I welcome contributions from the developer community to help improve and grow the Django Blog project.
-Whether you're interested in fixing bugs, adding new features, improving documentation, or enhancing the user experience, your contributions are highly valuable.

-## Contact

-For support, feedback, or inquiries, please contact shitichowdhury21@gmail.com.

----

-Thank you for choosing the Django Blog project.
-I hope you find this documentation helpful in exploring and using my application.
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy blogging!